 - How severe and long-lasting are your injuries?

 - Was the hazardous condition left unchanged for a long period of time?

 - Will you be able to return to work?

 - How much insurance coverage is available?

 Negligence can be shown with evidence proving that the owner or manager did not exercise reasonable care in keeping the property safe.
 Property owners must provide a safe environment and fix safety concerns promptly and adequately.
 If they fail to do these things, they may be found negligent.

-Q: Who is liable if I trip and fall on a Philadelphia sidewalk?
+Q: Who is Liable if I Trip and Fall on a Philadelphia Sidewalk?

-If you fell in front of business, the owner of the business may be responsible for maintaining the safety of the sidewalk by making sure it is free of water, snow, ice, and debris.
+If you fell in front of a business, the owner of the business may be liable.
+Business owners are responsible for maintaining the safety of the sidewalk by making sure it is free of water, snow, ice, and debris.
 If the business rents the space, the property owner might also have legal responsibility for the sidewalk.